Enable Accessibility

 1. Never Supply Any Personal or Financial Information from an Email

 Legitimate companies don’t ask for this information via email.
 If you are concerned about your accounts, contact the sender of the email using a telephone number you know is legitimate.
-Do not attempt to contact the sender by using a phone number contained in the suspicious email.
+Do not attempt to contact the sender using a phone number in the suspicious email.

 2. Do Not Click on Links in Emails